finale-lua/luaosutils/README.md

 The `process` namespace offers functions to launch a separate process.
 The advantage of these APIs over the standard Lua APIs is that the process is launched *silently*.
 No console window appears on either macOS or Windows.

 The optional folder path for the working directory must be a fully qualified path name.
 Do not enclose this string in outer quote marks even if the path name contains spaces.
 If you do, Windows will not recognize it as a path name, and the function will fail.
 On macOS the functions do not fail, but the outer quote marks are not necessary either.
-For example, you can directly pass `finenv.RunningLuaFolderPath()` directly on either operating system.
-Do not enclose it in quotes, even if the running lua path contains spaces.
+For example, you can pass `finenv.RunningLuaFolderPath()` directly on either operating system.
+Do not enclose it in quotes, even if the running Lua path contains spaces.

 ### process.execute\*